mcandre/packer-templates/README.md

 * The user running Vagrant must have sufficient permission to access the libvirt socket, such as adding the user to the `libvirtd` UNIX group.
 * Guest operating systems must name their network adapters according to the legacy Linux scheme in order to integrate with vagrant-libvirt and obtain an IP address.
 See fix-libvirt-networking.debian.sh in debian/ for an example GRUB configuration to enforce this policy in the guest OS at packing time.
 * libvirt may come preconfigured with extraneous networks and volumes that conflict with vagrant-libvirt.
 See `virsh net-list` and `virsh vol-list --pool default` to examine these resources.
+* Finally, some libvirt guests may do a poor job persisting file changes across `vagrant package` boundaries.
+To work around this limitation, ensure that the file system is explicitly synchronized at the end of provisioning scripts, e.g. `sync` in GNU/Linux.

 ## Optional